mjsamberg/resourceguides/accessibility/index.md

 		</tbody>
 	</table>

-In Microsoft Word, [you can designate a table header row][42], as well as add alt text for a table.
-For Microsoft Excel, you can [create named regions to designate a table][43].
+In Microsoft Word, [you can designate a table header row][43], as well as add alt text for a table.
+For Microsoft Excel, you can [create named regions to designate a table][44].
+Additionally, you should use captions to title a table so that users know the title of a table (in a way that’s tied to the table).
+In Word and Google Docs, [you can right-click on tables to add a title][45].
+In HTML, use the `<caption>` tag inside your table tag to add a title.

 ## Microsoft Office and Google Drive
 Whether in webpages or in documents, many of the same accessibility rules above apply - images should have alt text, table rows should be labeled, etc. In addition, you should use _semantic styling_ in **all** documents, including Word Docs, Google Docs, and HTML files.
 Semantic styling involves identifying elements in a document by what they are, rather than how they look.
 Whereas typically, to designate a header in Google Docs, you might simply bold the text, when styling semantically, you would use the styles pane to designate an element as a header, and then style the header through the styles pane.
-* [Using and editing styles in Word][44]
+* [Using and editing styles in Word][46]
-* [Using and editing styles in Google Docs][45]
+* [Using and editing styles in Google Docs][47]

-PowerPoint has a [number of accessibility features][46] (beyond alt text and the other items discussed).
+PowerPoint has a [number of accessibility features][48] (beyond alt text and the other items discussed).
 Specifically, you’ll want to make sure that you use named regions on your slides (title text, subtitle text, body text, etc.) as intended and set a reading order for your slides to ensure that a screen reader would read items in the correct sequence.

 ### Accessibility Checking
-[Microsoft Office features a built-in accessibility checker][47] across all Office apps.
+[Microsoft Office features a built-in accessibility checker][49] across all Office apps.
 This tool will check accessibility features in your document

 Google Docs does not have a tool like this built in.
-However, the [Grackle Docs extension][48] does this in Google Docs.
+However, the [Grackle Docs extension][50] does this in Google Docs.

 ### Voice Typing and Reading Support Tools
-You can type with your voice In both [Google Docs][49] and [Microsoft Office][50] which is helpful for students with motor disabilities.
-Additionally, Microsoft Word will provide [readability statistics][51], and has a built in reading support tool called [Immersive Reader][52].
+You can type with your voice In both [Google Docs][51] and [Microsoft Office][52] which is helpful for students with motor disabilities.
+Additionally, Microsoft Word will provide [readability statistics][53], and has a built in reading support tool called [Immersive Reader][54].

 ## PDF Files
 The PDF format has significant problems with accessibility, especially when designed natively in Acrobat.
-The best practices are to [design in Word, and then export to PDF][53].
+The best practices are to [design in Word, and then export to PDF][55].
 Confirm accessibility in Word before exporting.
 Additionally, it is recommended to make documents available in another format.

 Documents that are scanned to PDF are not accessible.

 ## Websites and Web-Based Applications
-When designing a web page, consider all of the elements above, and use that to create proper, [semantically-styled HTML5][54].
+When designing a web page, consider all of the elements above, and use that to create proper, [semantically-styled HTML5][56].
 While many built-in editors in content management systems like Moodle and WordPress will do a good job on their own, they may not be perfect and some manual code editing is sometimes (though rarely) required.
-The [WAVE tool][55] will check accessibility  for a website against the [Web Content Accessibility (WCAG) Guidelines][56].
+The [WAVE tool][57] will check accessibility  for a website against the [Web Content Accessibility (WCAG) Guidelines][58].
 The current version of WCAG guidelines is version 2.1.
 WCAG is based on a three-tier system from single-A to triple-A (AAA).
 WCAG-2.1-A guidelines are the least strict (and the most minimally accessible) while WCAG-2.1-AAA is the most strict.
-NC State policy requires compliance with [WCAG-2.1-AA][57].
+NC State policy requires compliance with [WCAG-2.1-AA][59].

 One particular element of WCAG-2.1-AA is navigation.
 For users using assistive or adaptive devices who may not be able to use a mouse, they should be able to navigate a website using only arrow keys (including Page-Up and Page-Down), the tab key to move between links, and the Enter key to select a link.

-Commercial web applications using a [Voluntary Product Accessibility Template][58] (VPAT) to indicate their compliance with WCAG or Section 508 standards.
+Commercial web applications using a [Voluntary Product Accessibility Template][60] (VPAT) to indicate their compliance with WCAG or Section 508 standards.

 ## The Checklists
-* [University of Washington][59]
+* [University of Washington][61]
-* [SUNY Broome][60]
+* [SUNY Broome][62]
-* [Cornell][61]
+* [Cornell][63]
-* [NCDAE Cheat Sheets][62]
+* [NCDAE Cheat Sheets][64]
-* [Section 508 Website][63]
+* [Section 508 Website][65]

 [1]:	https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines
 [2]:	https://www.section508.gov/manage/laws-and-policies#:~:text=Section%20504%20%2D%20Prohibits%20federal%20agencies,for%20qualified%20individuals%20with%20disabilities